 The lower school is a vibrant educational environment designed by expert educators committed to developing intellectual curiosity, a positive sense of self and a sensitivity to the needs of others in all students.
 Children are engaged in activities that are age appropriate and academically sound.
 The curriculum stresses the development of a solid foundation in reading, writing, mathematics and social studies.
 Each child is encouraged to read as much as possible; develop thinking skills; write clearly; practice computational skills; work independently; and to respect themselves, others and the environment.
 The students meet with at least two specials daily.
 Within the self-contained classrooms, music rooms, art rooms, gymnasium, computer labs, library and science labs, ample opportunities are provided for creative expression.
-From the first grade trip to the Museum of Contemporary Art to the investigation of mealworms in third grade science, students are actively engaged throughout their school day.
-In PS through Fifth grade all students are encouraged and given multiple opportunities to practice public speaking- reading in chapel at all grade levels, reciting poetry in second grade to the Invention Convention and reports on African countries in fourth grade.
+From the first grade trip to the Museum of Contemporary Art to the investigation of mealworms in third-grade science, students are actively engaged throughout their school day.
+In PS through Fifth Grade, all students are encouraged and given multiple opportunities to practice public speaking: reading in chapel at all grade levels, reciting poetry in second grade, presenting at the Invention Convention and reporting on African countries in fourth grade.

 As the students grow and mature, the academic demands of the lower school program increase to meet their needs.
 Each child is encouraged and enabled to do their best work.
 Our students leave the lower school confident and with a strong foundation that will serve them well in middle school and beyond.